getsling/flvdemux/README.md

 flvdemux
 ========

-This is a little demo app wrapping the FLVDemuxingInputStream
+This is a little demo Android app wrapping the FLVDemuxingInputStream

 FLVDemuxingInputStream.java is based almost entirely on trevlovett's FlashAACInputStream